 Of course, these aren’t hard and fast rules for every situation.
 Language is a living, breathing entity, and it’s not always confined by strict laws.
 If you feel an urge to bend these rules creatively in your writing, go ahead—but with caution and awareness.

-Sometimes rules of grammar inhibit good writing.
-If this is the case, feel free to break the rules, otherwise your writing will become pedantic and mechanical.
-One such rule is you should not begin a sentence with a conjunction.
+Sometimes rules of grammar curb good writing.
+If this is the case, feel free to break the rules, otherwise your writing will become boorish and stale.
+One such rule is: never start a sentence with a conjunction.
 You can use both “and” and “but” to begin a sentence, or even a paragraph, but not to end one.
-Starting a sentence with either of these conjunctions can be a natural transition to carry the reader forward.
+Starting a sentence with either of these conjunctions can transition the reader forward.

 Avoiding Clumsy Substitutes:

-• Reason: In this revision, ‘its’ and ‘it’ replace repetitive mentions of ‘the painting’, making the sentence more fluid.
+- Reason: In this revision, its and it replace repetitive mentions of the painting.
+It makes the sentence more fluid.

 Repetition vs. Pronouns: